igorbebenek/igorbebenek/README.md

 ---

-Currently, I'm learning JavaScript and looking for an internship/practice.
+Currently, I'm learning JavaScript and looking for an internship.

 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/igor-b%C4%99benek-3a8754314/)